 PSF supports single- and double-byte outline font technology, in which the character shapes are represented by mathematical expressions.
-Because the font shape is defined without regard to size, outline fonts are scalable; therefore, you only have to store one version of an outline font.
-This increases your system storage space and enhances printing performance.
+Because the font shape is defined without regard to size, outline fonts are scalable; therefore, you only need to store one version of an outline font, which increases your system storage space and enhances printing performance.
 Figure 10 illustrates how one outline font can be used with many different widths and scale factors.

 Figure 10.
-Example of Text That Uses Outline Fonts
+Example of text that uses outline fonts

-When you use an outline font you must specify a font size and a horizontal scale factor.
-These can be specified either in the MO:DCA-P data stream or in a coded font.
+When you use an outline font you must specify a font size and a horizontal scale factor, which can be specified either in the MO:DCA-P data stream or in a coded font.